2019 PROJECT CANOPY ASSISTANCE GRANTS

 To file a complaint of discrimination, write USDA, Director, Office of Civil Rights, Room 326-W, Whitten Building, 14th and Independence Avenue, SW, Washington, DC 20250-9410 or call (202)720-5964 (voice or TDD).
 USDA is an equal opportunity provider and employer.

 Project Canopy Maine

 Project Canopy is about people.
 It educates people about the benefits trees provide, and how trees make people's lives better.
 It connects people who have a particular expertise to people who need that expertise.
 It helps build bridges with town and city governments, and it knows how to communicate in a local, political environment.
 And just as important, Project Canopy helps people talk about success stories, so that they can find the motivation --- and inspiration --- that is crucial for developing creative, long-term community forestry programs.
-Listen to a quick overview of the Project Canopy program.

 The Maine Forest Service has an incredible reservoir of knowledge and expertise.
 The challenge for us is to get that knowledge to the people who can use it.
 Any long-term community forestry program needs commitment and understanding from many different corners.
 Project Canopy's role is to get people in different corners talking to each other, so that awareness about trees can grow by leaps and bounds.
 We do that by using down-to-earth strategies, and deploying technical experts into the field to lend hands-on assistance.

 - Helping communities appoint/elect a community tree warden;

 - Linking communities to other Maine communities with successful tree programs;